Ski Area Premises

-When visiting a ski area, the premise is not limited to the ski runs – many ski areas will have day lodges, parking lots, restaurants, tube/tobogganing areas, terrain parks, walkways, access roads and other ski area facilities.
 You will come across signage throughout the ski area premise that are important to respect and understand.
 Please pay close attention to all signage.
 It is present for the safety of both guests and employees.
 Failing to follow the directions on these signs may result in the loss of your ticket or pass.
+It is your responsibility to be aware of mountain signage at all times.

 Marking, Flagging, Fencing